Non-Opioid Treatments for PainAdmin2022-06-17T12:37:37-04:00

 There is help available for an opiate dependency or addiction.
 Drug abuse hotlines are an excellent resource for people with questions about treatment options.
 Here are some resources for anyone seeking help.

 If you are facing an immediate crisis, please call emergency services at 911.

 To find a treatment facility near you, contact:

 Substance Abuse and Mental Health Services Administration (SAMHSA) National Helpline

 SAMHSA offers free and confidential information for individuals and family members facing substance abuse and mental health issues.
-Phones answered 24 hours a day, 7 days a week with help available in English and Spanish.
+Phones answered 24 hours a day, seven days a week, with help available in English and Spanish.

 People living with addiction can recover and remain drug-free.